foreverphoenix/the-phoenix-flavour/content/skyrim-se/sss/builds/nord-witchhunter.md

 * **Fortify Stamina:** *Your Stamina is increased by 50.*
 * **Fortify Stamina Regeneration:** *Your Stamina Regeneration is increased by 50%.*
-* **Resist [Element]:** *Your [Element] Resistance is increased by 50%.*
+* **Fortify Movement Speed:** *Your Movement Speed is increased by 20%.*

-Extra Stamina will help you fire more arrows.
+Extra Stamina will help you fire more arrows and run when needed.
 Otherwise, this slot is flexible and can bolster your resistances, carry weight, or stealth.
 You shouldn't be suffering on Carry Weight or Sneak, honestly, but it's up to you.

 #### Necklace

 * **Fortify Archery:** *You deal 25% extra damage with ranged weapons.*
+* **Fortify Destruction Power:** *Your Destruction spells are 25% stronger.*
 * **Resist Magic:** *Your Magic Resistance is increased by 25%.*
-* **Fortify Destruction Power:** *Your Destruction spells are 25% stronger.*

 A very high-value slot.
 You're able to boost your main sources of damage here or further protect yourself from nasty magical attacks.
 Getting more out of your bow is always a win but necklaces are lightweight.
 You could easily carry multiple as needed.